TheThorb/Leirmo_Exp1_Publication1/README.md

-# Leirmo_Exp1
+# Leirmo_Exp1_Publication1
-This repository contains data, code and figures for the experiment "Leirmo_Exp1".
+This repository contains data, code and figures for the first publication of results from the first experiment of Torbjørn Langedahl Leirmo.
-The experiment is part of the PhD-project og Torbjørn Langedahl Leirmo and was conducted in the spring/summer of 2020.
+The repository is established in relation to a scientific publication where the results are disseminated.
+Links will be provided shortly after publication.
+Any inquiries may be directed to torbjorn.leirmo@ntnu.no.

 ## Dependencies